paolinos/php-orm/README.md

     protected $_tableName = "User";
 }
 ```
 Then, you need to create your mapping class.
-The name of the mapping class need to be the same that your model class adding the "Mapp" in the end.
+The name of the mapping class need to be the same that your model class adding the "Mapp" in the end.<br>
 Example: Model: User 	=> Mapping: UserMapp
 ```
 class UserMapp {